riedyw/PoshFunctions/Docs/Markdown/Get-WordCount.md

 If any of the words in the file match PowerShell keywords you'll get a bunch of error messages.
 Workaround stores hash in slightly different manner.
+Forced each word to lower case
+Sorted Word frequency in descending order, then word in ascending order Changed properties from (Name, Value) to (Word, Frequency) to better reflect their meanings

 ## RELATED LINKS